clubdeck/clubdeck.github.io/index.md

 ## Version 1.0.6

 * Minor UI improvements
-* Display release version in "Help" menu on Windows
+* Display release version in Help menu on Windows

 ## Version 1.0.5

-* Implemented "hide room" feature to hide rooms you're not interested in
+* Implemented hide room feature to hide rooms you're not interested in
 * Sign the Windows package with a developer certificate

 ## Version 1.0.4